Companies are subject to tax on all income and are only allowed deductions on expenses that are related to the operations of the company.

 Temporary tax incentive regime

-A new voluntary and temporary tax incentive regime for oil and gas companies has been adopted (Chapter 3B).
+A voluntary and temporary tax incentive regime for oil and gas companies has been adopted (Chapter 3B).

-The new regime increases depreciation of production assets subject to hydrocarbon tax to 20% and uplift to 6.5% in six years (39% in total).
+The regime increases depreciation of production assets subject to hydrocarbon tax to 20% and uplift to 6.5% in six years (39% in total).
 Furthermore, it advances depreciation, as well as uplift, to time of payment.
 No accelerated depreciation/uplift applies to Chapter 2.

 Chapter 3B is applicable to investments submitted for approval during the 'investment window' from 1 January 2017 until 31 December 2025 and finally approved by the Danish Energy Agency and completed no later than 31 December 2026.
 A decision to enter into the 3B regime should be made when filing the tax return for the first year the regime shall apply.